Skip to main content

 FAQs about Cash ISAs

-If you open more than one Cash ISA in a year, your tax-free allowance is £20,000 split across all your ISAs, not £20,000 in each account.
+If you open more than one cash ISA in a year, your tax-free allowance is split across all accounts, instead of being per account.

 Yes.
-You can transfer your ISA to another provider, provided the new provider accepts transfers in.
-They will manage the transfer process on your behalf.
+You can transfer your cash ISA to another provider, provided the new provider accepts transfers in.
+The new provider will manage the transfer process on your behalf.

 Back to top of screen